 Thinking about getting your windows tinted in Tennessee but want to stay within the legal limits?
 Below you’ll find the tint laws for Middle Tennessee.

-Darkness of tint is measured by Visible Light Transmission percentage (VLT%).
-In Tennessee, this percentage refers to percentage of visible light allowed in through the combination of film and the window.
+The darkness of tint is measured by Visible Light Transmission percentage (VLT percent).
+In Tennessee, this percentage refers to the percentage of visible light allowed in through the combination of film and the window.

 How dark can window tint be in Tennessee?

-Front Side Windows: Must allow more than 35% of light in.
+- Front Side Windows: Must allow more than 35 percent of light in.

-Back Side Windows: Must allow more than 35% of light in.
+- Back Side Windows: Must allow more than 35 percent of light in.

-Rear Window: Must allow more than 35% of light in.
+- Rear Window: Must allow more than 35 percent of light in.

 How reflective can the tint be in Tennessee?